-questions.
+f Focused Studies (detailed investigations of certain aspects of clinical or non-clinical services at a point in time, to answer defined questions.
 Focused studies differ from performance improvement projects in that they do not require demonstrable and sustained improvement in significant aspects of clinical care and non-clinical service) Activity Details: g.
-Geographic mapping Activity Details: h.
-Independent Assessment (Required for first two waiver periods) Activity Details: i.
-Measure any Disparities by Racial or Ethnic Groups Activity Details: j.
-Network Adequacy Assurance by Plan [Required for MCO/PIHP/PAHP] Activity Details: k.
-Ombudsman Activity Details: l.
-On-Site Review Activity Details: m.
-Performance Improvement Projects [Required for MCO/PIHP] Activity Details: Clinical
+Geographic mapping Activity Details: h Independent Assessment (Required for first two waiver periods) Activity Details: i Measure any Disparities by Racial or Ethnic Groups Activity Details: i. 🔀 Network Adequacy Assurance by Plan [Required for MCO/PIHP/PAHP] Activity Details: Both the monitoring of NC Innovations Waiver and TBI Waiver as well as the 1915(b)(3) services follow the monitoring protocol outlined for the PIHP.
+Network Adequacy Standards are found in the PIHP Contract Section VI.
+Attachment E. PIHP Network Adequacy Standards. ς Ombudsman Activity Details: .
+[On-Site Review Activity Details: m. 🔀 Performance Improvement Projects [Required for MCO/PIHP] Activity Details: